mksaraf/kubernetes-lab-tutorial/content/monitoring.md

 Metrics are also exposed as API by the kubernetes API server at ``http://cluseter.local/apis/metrics.k8s.io/v1beta1`` address.

-### Setup the Metric Server
+### Installing the Metric Server
 The purpose of the Metric Server is to provide a stable, versioned API that other kubernetes components can rely on.
-Metric Server is part of the so-called *core metrics pipeline*.
+Metric Server is part of the so-called *core metrics pipeline* and it is installed as kubernetes add-on.

-In order to get a resource metrics server up and running, we first need to configure the *aggregation layer* on the cluster.
-The aggregation layer is a general feature of the API server, allowing other custom API servers to register themselves to the main API server.
-This is accomplished by configuring the *kube-aggregator* on the main API server.
-The aggregator is basically a proxy that forwards requests coming from clients to the custom API servers.
+In order to setup the Metrics Server, we first need to configure the *aggregation layer* on the cluster.
+The aggregation layer is a feature of the API server, allowing other custom API servers to register themselves to the main kubernetes API server.
+This is accomplished by configuring the *kube-aggregator* on the main kubernetes API server.
+The aggregator is basically a proxy (embedded into the main API server) that forwards requests coming from clients to all the API servers, including the main one.

 ![](../img/aggregator.png?raw=true)